Need to talk? Call 1800 882 436.

 • Polyhydramnios is the medical term used to describe having too much or more fluid than expected.

-What a high or low fluid volume means for you and your baby depends on a number of factors, including the cause (if known), the severity of the finding and how far along you are in your pregnancy.
+What high or low fluid levels mean for you and your baby depends on the cause (if known), how severe it is and how far along you are in your pregnancy.

-If you have an amniotic fluid volume that is considered too high or too low, your doctor or midwife will explain what this means for you, including the likely causes and how to manage this.
+If your amniotic fluid index is too high or too low, your doctor or midwife will explain what this means for you.
+They can answer any questions you have, including the likely causes and how to manage this.

 Speak to a maternal child health nurse